DatabaseCleaner/database_cleaner/README.markdown

 Sometimes you need to use multiple ORMs in your application.

-You can use DatabaseCleaner to clean multiple ORMs, and multiple connections for those ORMs.
+You can use DatabaseCleaner to clean multiple ORMs, and multiple databases for those ORMs.

 ```ruby
 require 'database_cleaner/active_record'